When do I need a Spanish VAT number?

 As a general rule, a foreign business must register for VAT in Spain as soon as a taxable supply is made.
 The following are some usual examples of taxable transactions:

-- Domestic supply of goods not reverse charged: A supply of goods located in Spain where the supply is not subject to reverse charge requires a VAT registration of the supplier.
+- Domestic supply of goods not reverse charged: A supply of goods located in Spain to a Spanish customer where the supply is not subject to reverse charge requires a VAT registration of the supplier.
 However, when the supplier is not established, this scenario is very unlikely.
 See Reverse charge rules in Spain for more information.

 - Domestic purchase of goods under the reverse charge: Where the customer is obliged to account for VAT under the reverse charge mechanism, this customer must register for VAT purposes in Spain.
 For example, where a non-registered business buys goods from a non-established supplier, the buyer must register for VAT.